nelenkov/virtual-pki-card/README.md

 2. Make sure the PC/SC stack on your machine works.
 3. Connect a supported contactless reader.
 4. Edit the `run.sh` script as necessary.
-5. Run the app.
-It will block waiting for a NFC device.
+5. Run the app using the script, specifying a PIN as the first parameter and a certificate file path as the second (optional).
+It will block waiting for a NFC device to become available.

 #### Build and install the Android app

 1. Import the 'se-emulator' project in Eclipse.
 2. Run on a compatible device.
 3. Place a PKCS#12 file in `/sdcard/` and install via the app UI.
-4. Set a PIN vie the app UI.
+4. Set a PIN via the app UI.
 5. Run the client application on a machine with a contactless reader connected.
 6. Place phone on reader to start.